 Analysis of financial transactions so that they can be recorded in the accounting records of a business in accordance with the rules of double-entry bookkeeping.
 The accounting cycle is covered to include adjusting entries, the expanded worksheet, and the preparation of financial statements.
-Not open to students who have completed BUS 102 with a 'C' or better.
+Not open to students who have completed principles of accounting 102 with a 'C' or better.